GraphAlchemist/ga_arrows/README.md

 Blueprints are a modular way to reuse programs in Flask.

 ####Some thoughts####
-1. All of the orignal arrows code was originally commited by itelf.
+1. All of the orignal arrows code was first commited by itelf
-1. The second commit is getting flask installed.
+1. The second commit is getting flask installed
-1. The third commit is getting arrows shoved into flask.
+1. The third commit is getting arrows shoved into flask

 * There are some differences between the version of arrows at http://www.apcjones.com/arrows/#, and the github code https://github.com/apcj/arrows.